-STIX is a free and open source language and serialization format used to exchange CTI.
-CIS maintains multiple collections that allow members to choose the kind of information that makes sense to ingest:
+STIX is a free and open-source language and serialization format used to exchange CTI.
+CIS offers multiple collections that allow members to choose the kind of information that makes sense to ingest:

-- AIS Collection – this collection contains indicators derived from the CISA Automated Indicator Sharing (AIS) community and Cyber Information Sharing and Collaboration Program (CISCP) community sources only.
+- Federal Collection – This collection contains indicators derived from the CISA Automated Indicator Sharing (AIS) community only.

 Trusted Automated eXchange of Intelligence Information (TAXII)